Hiring stayed strong in October, with U.S. employers adding 261,000 jobs

 Employers added 261,000 jobs last month, the Labor Department said on Friday, overshooting economists' expectations of about 200,000.
 The government also said 30,000 more jobs were created in August and September than earlier estimates.

-But the the unemployment rate ticked up to 3.7%, from 3.5% in September, as more workers lost jobs, with some leaving the labor force.
+The unemployment rate ticked up to 3.7%, from 3.5% in September, as more workers lost jobs.

 "The labor market is showing tentative signs of the effects of the Fed's tightening campaign.
 But the dynamism and competitive nature of the jobs market shows little change in the tightness of labor," Ben Emons of Medley Global Advisors wrote in a research note.